womenwhocode-belfast/SageMakerWorkshop/README.md

 5. Click **Create**
 6. Your bucket should then appear

 You can now see that your bucket has been created.
 You can set many configurations and permissions for your bucket.
 S3 provides easy to use management features so you can organise your data and configure finely-tuned access controls to meet your specific business, organizational needs.
+A great feature that S3 provides is that you can configure settings that will make your bucket completely private to the world - this is useful when you are storing private sensitive data.

 ## 2. SageMaker